DIY Mini Split vs Professional Installation

 If your answers lean toward simplicity, confidence, and a basic one-room project, DIY may be the right fit.
 If they lean toward long-term peace of mind, code-compliant workmanship, and full-service accountability, professional installation is probably the smarter move.

-Either way, the best mini split is not just the one with the lowest price.
-It is the one that is sized correctly, installed properly, and backed by people who will still answer the phone after the sale.
+Either way, the best mini split isn’t just the one with the lowest price.
+It’s the one that’s sized correctly, installed properly, and backed by people who will still answer the phone after the sale.
 For South Texas homeowners, that kind of support is often what turns a good purchase into lasting comfort.